Special Alert on Fraudulent FDIC Emails

-As with non-Internet banking, only deposits are protected by the FDIC.
 Non-deposit investment and insurance products, such as mutual funds, stock, annuities and life insurance policies that may be sold through the Internet are not FDIC-insured and are not guaranteed by the bank.
 Also, any non-financial web sites that may be linked to our web site are not FDIC-insured.
 Please contact us if you have any questions regarding these issues.

 Where to Learn More